Albemarle (NYSE:ALB) Updates FY 2022 Earnings Guidance

 Albemarle (NYSE:ALB) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $5.650-$6.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.190.
+The company provided earnings per share (EPS) guidance of $5.650-$6.650 for the period, compared to the Thomson Reuters consensus estimate of $6.190.
 The company issued revenue guidance of $4.20 billion-$4.50 billion, compared to the consensus revenue estimate of $4.01 billion.

-Several research analysts recently commented on ALB shares.
-The Goldman Sachs Group cut Albemarle from a neutral rating to a sell rating and boosted their target price for the stock from $199.00 to $205.00 in a research note on Wednesday, December 15th.
-TheStreet downgraded Albemarle from a b rating to a c+ rating in a report on Wednesday, November 3rd.
-Bank of America raised Albemarle from an underperform rating to a neutral rating in a report on Tuesday, February 1st.
-Royal Bank of Canada raised Albemarle from a sector perform rating to an outperform rating and lifted their price target for the stock from $246.00 to $280.00 in a report on Tuesday, October 19th.
-Finally, Berenberg Bank raised Albemarle to a buy rating and lifted their price target for the stock from $280.00 to $298.00 in a report on Friday, November 19th.
-Three analysts have rated the stock with a sell rating, six have issued a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Albemarle has a consensus rating of Buy and an average target price of $245.48.
+Several analysts recently issued reports on the stock.
+Mizuho decreased their price objective on shares of Albemarle from $281.00 to $243.00 and set a neutral rating for the company in a report on Friday, February 18th.
+TheStreet cut shares of Albemarle from a b rating to a c+ rating in a research note on Wednesday, November 3rd.
+BMO Capital Markets dropped their price objective on shares of Albemarle from $300.00 to $280.00 in a research note on Friday, February 18th.
+Zacks Investment Research cut shares of Albemarle from a strong-buy rating to a hold rating and set a $200.00 target price for the company. in a research report on Monday.
+Finally, StockNews.com lowered shares of Albemarle from a hold rating to a sell rating in a report on Friday, February 18th.
+Four analysts have rated the stock with a sell rating, five have assigned a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of Hold and an average price target of $239.14.

+In other Albemarle news, EVP Karen G. Narwold sold 1,337 shares of the business’s stock in a transaction dated Wednesday, December 8th.
+The stock was sold at an average price of $261.00, for a total transaction of $348,957.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO J Kent Masters bought 5,241 shares of the stock in a transaction on Friday, February 18th.
+The shares were acquired at an average cost of $190.80 per share, with a total value of $999,982.80.
+The disclosure for this purchase can be found here.
+In the last ninety days, insiders sold 5,172 shares of company stock valued at $1,269,127.
+0.63% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-California State Teachers Retirement System increased its holdings in Albemarle by 1.8% in the 4th quarter.
-California State Teachers Retirement System now owns 209,582 shares of the specialty chemicals company’s stock valued at $48,994,000 after purchasing an additional 3,618 shares in the last quarter.
-Parametric Portfolio Associates LLC grew its stake in shares of Albemarle by 4.2% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 307,661 shares of the specialty chemicals company’s stock valued at $71,922,000 after acquiring an additional 12,324 shares in the last quarter.
-State of Tennessee Treasury Department grew its stake in shares of Albemarle by 82.0% during the fourth quarter.
-State of Tennessee Treasury Department now owns 35,895 shares of the specialty chemicals company’s stock valued at $8,392,000 after acquiring an additional 16,174 shares in the last quarter.
-Allstate Corp grew its stake in shares of Albemarle by 213.5% during the fourth quarter.
-Allstate Corp now owns 8,611 shares of the specialty chemicals company’s stock valued at $2,013,000 after acquiring an additional 5,864 shares in the last quarter.
-Finally, Bank Julius Baer & Co.
-Ltd Zurich grew its stake in shares of Albemarle by 7,595.5% during the fourth quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 15,391 shares of the specialty chemicals company’s stock valued at $3,598,000 after acquiring an additional 15,191 shares in the last quarter.
-Hedge funds and other institutional investors own 79.67% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the company.
+Salem Investment Counselors Inc. increased its stake in shares of Albemarle by 127.3% in the fourth quarter.
+Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock valued at $29,000 after buying an additional 70 shares during the period.
+SkyView Investment Advisors LLC acquired a new position in shares of Albemarle in the fourth quarter valued at approximately $49,000.
+Forum Financial Management LP acquired a new position in shares of Albemarle in the fourth quarter valued at approximately $413,000.
+Kingsview Wealth Management LLC increased its stake in shares of Albemarle by 4.8% in the fourth quarter.
+Kingsview Wealth Management LLC now owns 2,417 shares of the specialty chemicals company’s stock valued at $565,000 after buying an additional 110 shares during the period.
+Finally, Vident Investment Advisory LLC increased its stake in shares of Albemarle by 28.5% in the fourth quarter.
+Vident Investment Advisory LLC now owns 4,011 shares of the specialty chemicals company’s stock valued at $937,000 after buying an additional 890 shares during the period.
+78.48% of the stock is owned by institutional investors.

 Albemarle Corp. engages in the developing, manufacturing, and marketing of chemicals for consumer electronics, petroleum refining, utilities, packaging, construction, transportation, pharmaceuticals, crop production, food-safety, and custom chemistry services.
 It operates through the following segments: Lithium, Bromine Specialties, and Catalysts.